 The attorney-client privilege does not apply to information relating to the preparation of tax returns.

-I’m not saying its NEVER OKAY for an attorney to prepare tax returns in connection with the streamlined process.
-Sometimes clients prefer to have a single point of contact, and the client has the money to pay for an attorney’s time to prepare tax returns.
-However, you should not pay for that premium under the assumption that your tax returns will be protected by attorney-client privilege.
+I’m not saying it’s NEVER OKAY for an attorney to prepare tax returns in connection with the streamlined process.
+Sometimes clients prefer to have a single point of contact and the attorney has has prior professional experience in tax preparation.
+However, you should not assume that your tax returns will be protected by attorney-client privilege.